oxatruchdev/ollama.nvim/README.md

 I decided to make this plugin compatible with ollama since it's the easiest way - at least for me - to launch a LLM API and I like to keep things local.
 The hard work has been done by [melbaldove](https://github.com/melbaldove) and [yacine](https://twitter.com/yacine).

+I tried to keep the original implementation just in case, but I'll be mainly using it for ollama.

 ### Installation